 2. Start off With Favorite Topic

-One of the best ways to becoming a productive blogger is starting off with writing on your favorite topics.
+One of the best ways to become a productive blogger is to start off with writing on your favorite topics.
 I’ve faced this issue a while ago that I wasn’t feeling excited to get started, then I realized that if I start off my day with writing something I enjoy, maybe it’d help me get through this.

 Ditch your publishing schedule once in a while and see what happens.
 You might end up adopting this habit because it makes you more efficient and consistent with your blogging.
 I always prefer the blog post topics that I’m interested in and it helps fight procrastination.